Ethiopian PM 'at war' with Tigray | DW | 10.11.2020

-As political and ethnic violence surge across the country and PM Ahmed faces increased criticism, one expert has warned the conflict could be "the biggest war on African soil since the 1998–2000 Eritrean–Ethiopian war."
+As political and ethnic violence surge across Ethiopia and PM Abiy Ahmed faces criticism, one expert has warned that the conflict could be "the biggest war on African soil since the 1998-2000 Eritrean-Ethiopian war."

-Last weekend saw a dramatic turn in the war between the Federal government and the forces of the Northern Tigray People's Liberation Front (TPLF).
+Last weekend saw a dramatic turn in the war between Ethiopia's federal government and the forces of the Northern Tigray People's Liberation Front (TPLF).

 On Saturday, the Ethiopian Parliament approved the establishment of a transitional Tigrayan government, in an attempt to free the way for Prime Minister Abiy Ahmed's administration to take political control of the North.
 Abiy also replaced three key players: his army chief, his intelligence chief and his minister of foreign affairs.

-With more than 80 nationalities and ethnic groups, Ethiopia's political landscape is dominated by tribal allegiances.
-Since Abiy came to power in April 2018 and ushered in reforms, the opening loosening of state controls have reignited long-simmering ethnic conflicts.
+As Ethiopia is home to more than 80 nationalities and ethnic groups, the political landscape is dominated by tribal allegiances.
+Since Abiy came to power and ushered in reforms, the loosening of state controls — which included ending a state of emergency and releasing thousands of political prisoners — have reignited long-simmering ethnic conflicts.

 The launch of the military operation against the TPLF last week came three days after groups of the Oromo Liberation Army were accused of killing at least 54 people in the southern Oromia region.
 The victims were reported to be from the Amhara ethnic group.